 How do you make your paintings?

 A big part of this process involves intuition.
 I paint when inspired to do so.
 Inspiration comes in the way of a thought or feeling that prompts me to express what is going on inside me in a non-objective way using only my imagination.
-I do not look for things outside of me for creative stimulus.
+I do not look for things outside of me for creative stimuli.
 The compositions, colours, and motifs flow intuitively from within onto the canvas.
-I paint using a limited palette of six colours (one warm and one cool of yellow, red, and blue).
-I add white and umber to desaturate, tint, or shade the colours.
-I begin with a simple shape or colour and allow the painting to take a life of its own by following inner promptings on what to do next.
-I have no clue as to the final result.
+I paint using a limited palette.

 Which artists and styles have influenced your work?

 The early painting style was influenced mainly by South East Asian textile and Australian Aboriginal art.
 As the style took shape, my fascination with the Bauhaus and Surrealist painters like Paul Klee, Vasily Kandinsky, and Joan Miro began to influence the work resulting in simplification and a shift towards geometric shapes, asymmetrical forms, purposeful colours, and lyrical lines while preserving a naive untutored approach to making the paintings.
 The gradual shifts and changes in my style happen organically,

 How does your work fit in with the history of art practice?

 My work is a blend of modern and contemporary art.
-The paintings show different influences from the modern art movements that thrived during the Avant-Garde period (1910-1930) such as Suprematism, Bauhaus, De Stijl, and Surrealism.
+The paintings show different influences from modern art movements that thrived during the Avant-Garde period (1910-1930) such as Suprematism, Bauhaus, De Stijl, and Surrealism.
 The writing that breathes life into the paintings is reflective of contemporary artists like Cy Twombly who used written text, myths, and poems as a conceptual foundation for their abstract art; although, in my case, the writing is not paired with the artwork.